-The Faculty of Biological Sciences Undergraduate School offers a wide range of undergraduate degree courses.
-We also have printed brochures which may be ordered or downloaded.
+The Faculty of Biological Sciences Undergraduate School offers a wide range of degree courses.

 * Need a pdf reader?
 Download one from Adobe.